ajgon/ajgon.github.com/_posts/2015-12-10-turn-your-raspberry-pi-to-powerful-htpc-with-osmc.md

 else
     echo -n 1 > /tmp/tvon
 fi

 {% endcodeblock %}

 Now, all it's left, is adding this script to the cron.
 Unfortunatelly, cron cannot launch tasks more often than a minute.
 And losing up to a minute for script to actually notice that TV is switched off - is unacceptable.
 However, there is another neat trick under my sleeve - using `sleep`.
 So fire up `crontab -e` and fill it with:

-{% codeblock OSMC: crontab -e lang: sh %}
+{% codeblock OSMC: crontab -e lang:sh %}
 * * * * * /usr/local/bin/ping-tv.sh
 * * * * * sleep 10 && /usr/local/bin/ping-tv.sh
 * * * * * sleep 20 && /usr/local/bin/ping-tv.sh